U.S. Visas

 Document Name: Cazier Judiciar

-Special Seal(s) / Color / Format: : 8.25 inches by 6 inches, has blue falcon crest watermark and bears the signature of the issuing officer.
+Special Seal(s) / Color / Format: A4 format, has falcon crest watermark and bears the signature of the issuing officer.
+Police certificates applied for and issued online are digitally signed.

 Registration Criteria: Not Applicable

-Comments: Romanian citizens residing abroad, and foreign citizens who previously resided in Romania, may apply through a Romanian Mission abroad.
-At the request of the individual who is abroad, Romanian Embassies and Consulates may issue, after conducting the necessary checks in the data base, a statement (“adeverinta”) with the results of these checks.
-These statements have the same legal value as a police certificate and may be used exclusively outside of Romania.
-Romanian citizens residing abroad and aliens who lived in Romania for more than a year may apply for a police certificate in one of two ways.
-They may apply at the Romanian Mission in the country of their residence by filling out an application form, and submitting the applicant's valid national ID, passport, temporary ID card and registration certificate for citizens of the EU countries, ID card for permanent residency, or permit for temporary or permanent residence.
-Alternatively, they may sign a power of attorney at the Romanian Mission abroad for a third party to apply on their behalf.
-If the application is filed by the third party in Romania, the power-of-attorney must be notarized by a public notary.
-If the application is filed abroad, the power-of-attorney must be authenticated either by a consular officer at a Romanian Mission or by a notary public in a member country of the Hague Convention on Legalization of Foreign Public Documents.
-In these circumstances, the power of attorney must bear the Hague Convention Apostille.
+Romanian citizens living abroad and foreign nationals who lived in Romania for more than a year can apply for a police certificate in two ways.
+First, they can apply at the Romanian Mission in their country of residence.
+To do this, they must fill out an application form and submit their valid national ID, passport, temporary ID card, registration certificate (for EU citizens), permanent residency ID card, or temporary/permanent residence permit.
+Second, they can authorize someone else to apply on their behalf by signing a power of attorney at a Romanian Mission abroad.
+If the third party applies in Romania, a public notary must notarize the power of attorney.
+If the application is filed abroad, the power of attorney must be authenticated either by a consular officer at a Romanian Mission or by a notary public in a country that follows the Hague Convention on Legalization of Foreign Public Documents.
+In this case, the power of attorney must include the Hague Convention Apostille.

 Court Records